Top Student Portfolio Ideas High School Success

 Define Your Purpose

-Before gathering content, determine if your portfolio is for college admissions, scholarships, or showcasing specific talents.
-This clarity guides your selection process and overall presentation.
+Determine if your portfolio is for college applications, scholarships, internships, or personal growth.
+This clarity will guide your content selection and presentation.

 2